 Unlike the sweet potato version, these Brown Sugar Peach French Toast Cups are sweet enough that you don't need to add syrup or sauce.

 With the dusting of brown sugar on top, they're perfect on their own.

 Kids can even pick them up just like muffins or cupcakes, which makes them a great back-to-school breakfast.

-Since summer is almost over and peaches won’t be in season much longer, you can substitute apples or firm pears for the peaches.
-And yes, you could even do blueberries or blackberries.
+Since summer is almost over and peaches won't be in season much longer, you can substitute apples or firm pears for the peaches.
+You could even do blueberries or blackberries.
 Versatility?
 These French toast cups have it covered.

 - cooking spray or oil mister